hrithikvishwakarma001/hrithikvishwakarma001/README.md

 ## 🛠 Skills

->Proficient in HTML, CSS, and JavaScript for front-end development </br>
+>Proficient in HTML, CSS, JavaScript and TypeScript for front-end development </br>
 >Experience with front-end frameworks such as React </br>
 >Experience with version control using Git </br>